 Australians, on the other hand, crave it like Americans crave peanut butter.
 If you visit Australia, and they try to get you to try some, your best bet is to feign illness.
 If you try it, you’ll likely feel like your tongue is going to mount a rebellion and secede from your mouth.
 Australians can be fierce in their loyalty to Vegemite, but I’ve known a couple of Aussies who thought it was a good lark to get an American to try some (this was in my military days).
 Unlike peanut butter, you can now buy Vegemite in a Tube.

-When Was Vegemite Invented?
+What is Vegemite and When Was Vegemite Invented?

 Vegemite began in the early 1920’s.
 It was the brain-child of an Australian businessman named Fred Walker.
 Walker was aware of a product from England called Marmite, which was doing well.
-It was made from leftovers from beer brewing, mostly a muck of spent yeast and malt.
-A beer brewery was nearby, called the Carlton & United Breweries, and Walker wanted to find a way to use the same by-products and get in on the market himself.
+It was made from leftovers from beer brewing, which consists mostly of spent yeast and malt.
+A beer brewery was nearby, called the Carlton & United Breweries, and Walker wanted to find a way to use the same by-products and get into the market himself.
 He asked a chemist in his employ, Dr. Cyril Callister, to start working with the waste product from the brewery and find out some things about its nutritional properties.
 It was, indeed, nutritious, high in B vitamins and other nutrients, and Dr. Callister developed a product that he called a “pure vegetable extract.”

 Vegemite initially failed.
 Walker persisted in promoting the product and gave away free Vegemite, coupons with his other products, and even a couple of cars (Pontiacs) as a publicity stunt during the Depression era.
-The British Medical Association helped by touting the spread’s high B vitamin content and saying it was good nutrition for children.Â
+The British Medical Association helped by touting the spread’s high B vitamin content and saying it was good nutrition for children.

 The initially poor sales caused Walker, in 1928, to change the name of Vegemite to Parwill.
 He meant this new name to be a joke on the name of Marmite, which dominated the Australian market.
 Mar might but Par will!
 This strategy, and the advertising accompanying it, failed as well and the name was changed back to Vegemite.
 It took several more years and a lot of perseverance, jingle contests, and the like, but Vegemite was finally embraced by Australians.